-The A400M (formerly known as the future large aircraft) is a military transporter designed to meet the requirements of the air forces of Belgium, France, Germany, Spain, Turkey and the UK.
+The A400M (formerly known as the future large aircraft) is a military transporter designed to meet the requirements of the Belgium, French, German, Spanish, Turkish, Luxembourg and UK air forces.

-Other companies with a share in the programme are: BAE Systems (UK), EADS (Germany, France and Spain), Flabel (Belgium) and Tusas Aerospace Industries (Turkey).
-Final assembly took place in Seville, Spain.
+Other companies with a share in the programme include BAE Systems (UK), EADS (Germany, France and Spain), Flabel (Belgium), and Tusas Aerospace Industries (Turkey).

 A400M future large aircraft programme

-In May 2003, a development and production contact was signed between Airbus and OCCAR, the European procurements agency, for 212 aircraft.
-France, Germany, Italy, Spain, the UK, Turkey, Belgium, and Luxembourg initally signed but Italy subsequently withdrew and the order was reduced to 180 aircraft with deliveries to start in 2009 and continue until 2020.
+A development and production contract was signed between Airbus and the European procurement agency OCCAR for 212 aircraft in May 2003.
+France, Germany, Italy, Spain, the UK, Turkey, Belgium, and Luxembourg initially signed it, but Italy subsequently withdrew.
+The order was consequently reduced to 180 aircraft, with deliveries starting in 2009.

-First metal cut for the airframe of A400M was in January 2005 and assembly began in 2007.
-The first flight was scheduled for early 2008, however development problems with the engines caused this to be postponed.
-The first aircraft was officially rolled out in June 2008 and the long-awaited A400M took its maiden flight on 11 December 2009.
+The first metal cut for the airframe of the A400M took place in January 2005 and assembly began in 2007.
+The first flight was scheduled for early 2008; however, this was delayed due to engine development problems.
+The first A400M aircraft was officially rolled out in June 2008 and the long-awaited maiden flight took place on 11 December 2009.

-The aircraft took off with 127t of weight, carrying 15t of test equipment including 2t of water ballast.
+The aircraft took off with 127t in weight, carrying 15t of test equipment, including 2t of water ballast.
 Its official maximum take-off weight is 141t.

-In January 2009, EADS postponed the first deliveries of the A400M until 2012 and proposed to develop a new approach for the A400M to discover new ways to advance the programme.
+In January 2009, EADS postponed the first deliveries of the A400M until 2012 and wanted to develop a new approach for the A400M to discover new ways to advance the programme.

-2009 continued to be a troubled year for the A400M as estimates on the cost overrun of the project were released with predictions of up to €11.2bn over budget.
+2009 continued to be a troubled year for the A400M as estimates on the cost overrun of the project were released.
+The project was predicted to be up to €11.2bn over budget.
 The South African Air Force started to look at alternatives to the A400M and the European partners placed it under consideration.
 Airbus suggested that the programme may be scrapped unless €5.3bn could be provided.

-In November 2010 Belgium, Britain, France, Germany, Luxembourg, Spain and Turkey agreed to lend Aribus €1.5bn and proceed with the programme, however Germany and the UK reduced the number of aircraft ordered to 53 and 22 respectively, taking the total down to 170.
+Belgium, the UK, France, Germany, Luxembourg, Spain, and Turkey agreed to lend Airbus €1.5bn to proceed with the programme in November 2010; however, Germany and the UK reduced the number of aircraft ordered to 53 and 22 respectively, decreasing the total to 170.

-First deliveries will be to the French Air Force and will take place in the second quarter of 2013.
-Deliveries are expected to conclude in 2025.
+The first deliveries were made to the French Air Force in August 2013, and the remaining deliveries are expected to conclude in 2025.

 A400M test flights